Battle of Cape Lopez: Battle

 Roberts' plan called for him to sail directly for the Swallow in order to quickly pass her and then escape.
 By doing this the Swallow would have to turn about to engage or chase the Royal Fortune which would give Roberts valuable time to flee.
-The plan however had one default, by sailing right past the Royal Navy frigate, the Royal Fortune would be exposed to one of Swallow's deadly broadsides.
+The plan however had one flaw, by sailing right past the Royal Navy frigate, the Royal Fortune would be exposed to one of Swallow's deadly broadsides.
 Captain Roberts set out for his escape and issued the command for Little Ranger and the merchantman to leave.
 The following action ended badly for the pirates.
 When Royal Fortune was off Swallow's beam, she released a massive broadside which raked the ship.
 The pirates opened fire and then an additional broadside from the Swallow raked the deck where Black Bart was commanding.
 The pirates got clear and ran ahead of the wind, leaving the Swallow behind.
 The action took place during a fierce tropical storm, and just as the Royal Fortune seemed to have escaped the ship hit the 'eye' of the storm, and were suddenly becalmed for half an hour.
 This gave the unaffected Swallow time to catch up, and when they were in range, they fired their swivels (guns mounted on the bow which fired grapeshot) at the Royal Fortune.
 Three men died, one of them being Bartholomew Roberts.
 A piece of shot no bigger than a penny, hit him in the throat, severed his spinal column, and he died instantly.
 He settled down onto a gun, to initial observers that he was taking a rest but when the smoke had cleared away Black Bart was dead and Captain Ogle later allowed his crew to bury him at sea, which they did in all his finery, including a diamond studded six inch cross on a chain which he wore around his neck.